 - ½ teaspoon salt

-- Pour 2 cups water in your Instant Pot and place the wire rack that came with the cooker in the water.
-Place the unpeeled beets on the rack and close the pressure valve.
+- Pour 2 cups water in your Instant Pot and place the wire rack (trivet) that came with the pot in the water.
+Place the unpeeled beets on the rack.
 Secure the lid, making sure the steam release handle is on 'sealing'.
 Press the pressure cooking button (high) and set the timer for 5 minutes.

-- When the timer beeps on the instant pot, wait for 5 minutes, then turn the vent to release steam.
+- When the timer beeps on the instant pot, wait for 5 minutes, then do a pressure release.
 Open the cooker and take out the beets.
 Peel and cut into small pieces.

 - Take the yogurt in a bowl and mix in the roasted and crushed cumin, salt and sugar.
 Beetroot raita is ready to be served.

 - The cooked beets can be pureed for a smooth raita if that's what you prefer.